fahmifahim/linux-daily/linux-admin-lpic1.md

 ##### *mkfs*
 - This command + option (-t) will create file system ext2/ext3/ext4/xfs/jfs
+  - `if -t not specified, the default is to crate ext2 filesystem`  Åö
 - on the other hand, mke2fs creates ext2/ext3/ext4
 ```bash
 $ mkfs [option] [device-name]